prthiaga/mcrouter-wiki/Replicated-pools-setup.md

 Both problems are solved with [replication](http://en.wikipedia.org/wiki/Replication_(computing)).

 Lets reword the problem.
-In other words we want to:
+Using more specific terms, we want to:
 * send gets to a random box from a [pool](Pools).
 If request fails, get the data from any other box.
 * send both sets and deletes to all hosts inside a [pool](Pools).